Equality, Diversity & Inclusion Policy 2023

-This Policy shall apply to, and be binding upon the Club, its staff, members, volunteers, contractors, agents, and representatives working or acting for or on behalf of the Club.
+2.1 This Policy shall apply to, and be binding upon the Club, its Board of Directors, its Management Committee, staff, volunteers, coaches, contractors, squad players, agents, and representatives working, holding office or acting for or on behalf of the Club.

 - POLICY IMPLEMENTATION